siqichen-usc/YYS-optimization/README.md

-cd /                           # change directory to the root directory cd Library/gurobi902/mac64     # go to directory with setup.py python setup.py install        # install gurobi in python environment
+cd /                           # change directory to the root directory cd Library/gurobi902/mac64     # go to directory with setup.py python setup.py install        # install gurobi in python environment python3 setup.py install       # if previous line does not work, try this one out
 ```

 ## Step 2: 下载并填写 Input.xlsx